hari2109/FaceDetector/README.md

 ==============================

 ## Summary
-This is an application that browses through the Android device gallery (DCIM folder) and detects faces of people in them The face detection is done with MediaPipe SDK, and uses the BlazeFace (short-range) model The detected images are displayed in a horizontally swipeable gallery and faces are highlighted with bounding boxes Users can optionally add names of the people as tags by tapping on the bounding box, names will be displayed below the boxes after saving
+This is an application that browses through the Android device gallery (DCIM folder) and detects faces of people in them.

+The face detection is done with MediaPipe SDK, and uses the BlazeFace (short-range) model.

+The detected images are displayed in a horizontally swipeable gallery and faces are highlighted with bounding boxes.

+Users can optionally add names of the people as tags by tapping on the bounding box, names will be displayed below the boxes after saving.

 ## Architecture
 The app follows a simple architecture with classes separated into UI, Domain and Data packages